 Set a Strategy and Communication Plan

-Now it’s time to set a clear strategy for what you plan to do with each of these channels.
+Now it’s time to set a clear strategy for your social media marketing activities.
+You should plan out exactly what you plan to do with each of these channels.
 That means:

-- Define Content – What will you post to each of these sites?
+- Define Your Social Media Marketing Content – What will you post to each of these sites?
 Thought leadership, news, company updates, or something else entirely?
 This will largely depend on the channel and your business.

 - Define Goals – It’s easy to get caught up in the vanity metrics that social media offer.
 And while there is some value in projecting an engaged audience through a large Twitter following or Facebook Page following, what specific things do you want to gain as a business?
 Is this strictly a branding exercise?
 Are you trying to generate leads?
 Are you angling for outreach opportunities?
 Be clear about your goals now to avoid disappointment later.